Botulinum toxin type a

 Important safety information:

 - Botulinum toxin type a may cause dizziness, drowsiness, loss of strength, weakness, blurred vision, or drooping eyelids.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use botulinum toxin type a with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do NOT use more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Tell your doctor or dentist that you take botulinum toxin type a before you receive any medical or dental care, emergency care, or surgery.

-- Do not switch brands of botulinum toxin type a.
+- Do not switch between botulinum toxin type a and other brands of botulinum toxin type a or other types of botulinum toxin products.
 Contact your doctor if you have any questions.

 - Botulinum toxin type a contains albumin, which comes from human blood.
 There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used botulinum toxin type a.

-- Botulinum toxin type a should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.
+- Botulinum toxin type a should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.